Software Module System

 One of the best features of Lmod is that it tracks software dependencies automatically.
 Importantly, there are two safety features when using the module system:

-- Only one compiler, BLAS/LAPACK, and MPI stack can be loaded at once
+2. Only one compiler and MPI implementation can be loaded at once

 This ensures that the loaded modules are compatible with one another.